-Why it is good?
-Please ask me this question, why for some people it is good, I will talk to you about this little later we have not reached that point.
-What is the marker for "aap" the final marker?
-If I want to keep "aap" here, what should I have here?
+In some forms of Hindi, some people can say yes, it is good, some people could speak this way.
+Yes, it is good, but not really warranted.
+Why is it good?
+Please ask me this question.
+Why is it good for some people?
+I will talk to you about this a little later.
+We have not reached that point.
+What is the marker for the app, the final marker?
+If I want to keep aap here, what should I have here?